 [Regulation 8 amended in Gazette 7 Aug 2007 p.
 4035.]

-9. Documents and information to accompany application
+9. Documents and information to accompany licence application

-(1) Under section 11(b) the following documents and information are prescribed —
+For the purposes of section 11(b) the following documents and information are prescribed —

-(a) a criminal record check on the applicant issued not more than 6 months before the date of the application;
+(a) a criminal record check on the licence applicant issued not more than 6 months before the date of the application;

-(b) a statement by the applicant indicating whether or not he or she has been convicted of a prescribed offence in the period since the criminal record check was issued;
+(b) a copy of the licence applicant’s qualification prescribed in regulation 6;

-(c) a copy of the applicant’s qualifications prescribed under regulation 6;
+(c) a statement by the licence applicant indicating the length of time that the applicant has been engaged in providing children’s, educational or human services;

-(d) a statement by the applicant indicating the time he or she has been engaged in providing children’s, educational or human services;
+(d) a financial assessment in the approved form;

-(e) a financial assessment in a form approved by the CEO;
+(e) a site plan, drawn to a scale of not less than 1:500, showing the location of each building at the place;

-(f) a site plan, drawn to a scale of not less than 1:500, showing the location of each building on the land comprising the place where the service is to be provided;
+(f) a plan of the building or buildings at the place, drawn to a scale of not less than 1:100, showing the use to which each part of the building or buildings will be put;

-(g) a plan of the building or buildings at the place, drawn to a scale of not less than 1:100, showing the use to which each part of the building or buildings will be put;
+(g) if there is a swimming pool at the place, a statement by the licence applicant indicating whether or not the place complies with the requirements of the Building Regulations 1989 Part 10.

-(h) if there is a swimming pool at the place, a statement by the applicant indicating whether or not the place complies with the requirements of the Building Regulations 1989 Part 10.
+[Regulation 9 inserted in Gazette 6 Jan 2012 p.
+24.]

-(2) Under section 22(2)(c) the following documents and information are prescribed —
+10A.
+Documents and information to accompany renewal application

-(a) a criminal record check on the applicant issued not more than 6 months before the date of the application;
+For the purposes of section 22(2)(c) the following documents and information are prescribed —

-(b) a statement by the applicant indicating whether or not he or she has been convicted of a prescribed offence in the period since the criminal record check was issued;
+(a) a criminal record check on the renewal applicant issued not more than 6 months before the date of the application or evidence that a criminal record check has been applied for;

-(c) a financial assessment in a form approved by the CEO;
+(b) a financial assessment in the approved form;

-(d) a copy of the applicant’s qualifications prescribed under regulation 6.
+(c) a copy of the renewal applicant’s qualification prescribed in regulation 6.

-[Regulation 9 amended in Gazette 1 Mar 2006 p.
-939; 7 Aug 2007 p.
-4035.]
+[Regulation 10A inserted in Gazette 6 Jan 2012 p.
+24-5.]

 10. Change of place